Program’s cost: $3350 for two full weeks

-For the first year hosted on Williams College campus, Squash and Beyond is pleased to introduce squash programs to combine intensive squash training with foreign language immersion abroad.
+For the second year hosted on Williams College campus, Squash and Beyond is pleased to introduce squash programs to combine intensive squash training with foreign language immersion abroad.
 Each two-week program will enable students to strengthen their squash game and improve their foreign language skills.

 Both Squash and French Language and Squash and Spanish Language are for campers grades 9-12, offers a fantastic setting for language study.